Piers Corbyn: WeatherAction

 Following some years of weather prediction as an occupation, he formed WeatherAction, a business, in 1995.
 WeatherAction is the business through which Corbyn sells his predictions.
 He has in the past bet on these predictions.
 His betting attracted much interest in 1990, when his predictions of severe weather were met by a year of the "worst extremes".

-WeatherAction was formerly listed on the Alternative Investment Market (AIM) as 'Weather Action Holdings plc' in 1997, and was transferred back to private ownership in 1999, primarily because of sustaining increasing losses and the impact of annual £70,000 costs related to listed status on annual revenues of £250,000.
+WeatherAction was formerly listed company on the Alternative Investment Market (AIM) as 'Weather Action Holdings plc' in 1997, and was transferred back to private ownership in 1999, primarily because of sustaining increasing losses and the impact of annual £70,000 costs related to listed status on annual revenues of £250,000.
 Corbyn reacquired the weather prediction business; the listed shell was taken over by investors and changed its name to 'InternetAction.com', with the intent of researching potential net-based takeover targets.

 WeatherAction left the Alternative Investment Market in 1999 after reported losses of £480,000 incurred during its time as a public company; its share price dropped from 79p a share to 24p.